9 Best Gifts for Her - Homestead Kitchen edition, updated for 2025

 Water bath canners are often the first step a person takes into the world of food preservation, but you can only water-bath-can high-acid foods such as fruits and tomatoes.
 (I know, I know, tomatoes are fruits.)

 Preserving vegetables and meat, and combination foods such as soups and salsa, requires the use of a pressure canner.
-This Presto 23-quart pressure canner from Amazon is the one I use.
+This Presto 23-quart pressure canner is the one I use.

 A Presto Pressure Canner is a perfect gift for a homestead woman.

-The Ball Blue Book of Preserving is the perfect companion to a pressure cooker - or to a water bath canner too.
+The Ball Blue Book of Preserving is the perfect companion to a pressure canner - or to a water bath canner.

 A Versatile Stock Pot